pxai/fjs/document/content/functionaljs.md

 ```

 ### HTML
 The HTML is pretty simple in this case.
-We just need an element with an id called app.
+We just need an element with an id called `app`.
 ```html
 <!DOCTYPE html>
 <html>